 Immersive media may be considered as an AR/MR object and may be used to provide an immersive experience to users.
 The immersive experience may include a volumetric presentation of such media.
 The volumetric presentation does not bind to a specific display technology.
 For example, a mobile phone may be used to present either the whole AR media, or a part of the AR media.
 Users may see a volumetric presentation of a part of the AR media augmented in real space.
 Therefore, immersive media includes not only volumetric media formats such as omnidirectional visual formatsERP image, 3D meshesPrimitives, point cloudsPrimitives, light fieldsPlenopotic image, scene description, and 3D audio formats, but also 2D video2D image as studied in TR 26.928.

+Immersive media may also include Implicit Neural Representations (INRs).
+INRs provide a method based on deep learning for reconstructing a three-dimensional representation of a scene and also provide parameterizations of a scene.
+INRs, most notably Neural Radiance Fields (NeRFs) consist of neural networks (NNs).
+Other INRs include Signed Distance Functions (SDFs), which have been used long before the advent of Neural Rendering and Neural Radiance Fields.
+SDFs, as a type of implicit representation, provide a continuous mapping function between spatial coordinates and scene properties.

 - Formats for 2D media